JuanFranciscoGrillo/Module-2-Challenge/README.md

 c.
 This webpage will display all the contact information of Mr. Grillo.

 d.
 This webpage will let the employer prospect get to know about Mr. Grillo's employment history, skills and qualifications.

+e.
+This webpage will display a link that lets the employer prospect see Mr. Grillo's Resume.

  Table of Contents

 a.
 This repository contains the following files:

 I. Readme file

 II. index html file

 III.
 CSS Stylesheet Path: assets/css/style.css

 IV.
+CSS Reset Path: assets/css/reset.css

-Image files used for webpage Path: assets/images
+V. Image files used for webpage Path: assets/images

- V. PDF files used for webpage Path: assets/files
+VI.
+PDF files used for webpage Path: assets/files

-4. How to Install and un the Project
+4. How to Install and Run the Project

  To access webpage you must perform at least one of the following steps: